 How can I speed up a site using CDN?

-Yes, indeed the user connects, as a rule, to the near (by access time) network server and gets a fast process of establishing TCP and TLS connection.
+Yes, indeed the user connects, as a rule, to the nearest (by access time) network server and therefore processes the establishing of TCP and TLS connection faster.
 Further, if the content is on the CDN server, the user can quickly receive it.
 Thus, the load on our own server is reduced.

 Secondly, CDN can not just distribute content without changes, but optimize it on its side and give it in a more compact form: compress images, apply compression to the test, etc. Due to such optimizations, you can get a shorter download time.